edgelesssys/marblerun-tensorflow-demo/README.md

 ## How it works
 ![marblerun-tensorflow](illustration.svg)

-1. The TensorFlow Aministrator uploads the Marblerun manifest to the Marblerun Coordinator, defining parameters under which programs are allowed to run
+1. The TensorFlow Administrator uploads the Marblerun manifest to the Marblerun Coordinator, defining parameters under which programs are allowed to run
-2. The Coordinator performs attestation on the TensorFlow Serving application running on SGX using Graphene, and provides the application with secrets defined by the Marblerun manifest.
+2. The Administrator encrypts a pre-trained model and uploads it to Kubernetes file storage
-3. The Administrator encrypts a pre-trained model and uplodas it to Kubernetes file storage
+3. The Coordinator performs attestation on the TensorFlow Serving application running on SGX using Graphene, and provides the application with secrets defined by the Marblerun manifest
 4. The TensorFlow application reads and decrypts the model using a key provided by the coordinator
 5. A Client performs attestation of the Marblerun Coordinator and receives a certificate for connections to TensorFlow Serving
 6. The Client requests a prediction on some input data